alexgausman/super-rent/README.md

 To get a list of the current VehicleTypes via the API, go back to *Postman* and change the HTTP Action from `POST` to `GET`.
 Keep the request URL set as `localhost:4000/tables/vehicletypes` and uncheck the (key, value) added in the body.
 Then click Send.
 The returned response will appear similar to the previous one, with the query entered and a list of the rows (which currently only includes truck).

-To delete the truck VehicleType, change the HTTP Action from `GET` to `DELETE`, set the request URL to `localhost:4000/tables/vehicletypes/`, re-add the (key, value) pair (vtname, truck) and click *Send*.
+To delete the truck VehicleType, change the HTTP Action from `GET` to `POST`, set the request URL to `localhost:4000/tables/vehicletypes/delete-row`, re-add the (key, value) pair (vtname, truck) and click *Send*.

 If at any point you wish to clear all the tables from the database, send an HTTTP `POST` request to `localhost:4000/admin/clear-db`.
 After the database is cleared, you can make a `POST` request to `localhost:4000/admin/init-db` to initialize the tables again.